District of Columbia State Board of Education: Post-home rule board of education

 The BOE's deliberations proved rancorous in 1998.
 Beginning in April 1998, the chairman of the council's education committee, Kevin P. Chavous, led a nine-month effort to reconstitute and reform the Board of Education.
-After a long battle with mayor-elect Anthony A. Williams and other council members, the Council approved a Chavous-backed plan to reduce the size of the board from 11 members to seven, and make four of the nine members subject to mayoral appointment (with council confirmation).
+After a long battle with mayor-elect Anthony A. Williams and other council members, the Council approved a Chavous-backed plan to reduce the size of the board from 11 members to seven.
 Two of the city's political wards would elect a representative to the new board (for a total of four members), while two members and the board president would be elected at-large.
-Voters were asked to approve the "hybrid" board, which they did so in a close vote in June 2000.
+Ultimately, voters approved a "hybrid" board consisting of nine members-- four elected by four new school election districts combining two wards each, one at-large Board President, and four mayoral appointees-- in a close vote in June 2000.
 The Control Board gave up its governance authority over the BOE in January 1999, after Anthony A. Williams when took office as mayor.

 Just nine months after taking up his second term in office, Mayor Williams introduced legislation to strip the BOE of nearly all its power, giving this to the mayor.
 Under Williams' proposal, the mayor would have the right to hire and fire the superintendent, principals, teachers, and other workers, and would gain significant new powers to reconstitute programs, operations, curriculum, and even entire schools.
 Chavous threw his support behind Williams' plan.
-Little action was taken, however, and in February 2004 Chavous said he no longer supported the mayor's bill.
-Chavous introduced his own legislation, which largely undid the 2000 reforms.
-The new bill provided for a nine-member board, with eight elected members (one from each ward) and one member elected at-large.
+Little action was taken, however, and in February 2004 Chavous said he no longer supported the mayor's bill, citing a need for structural stability in order to attract a quality superintendent.
+With the hybrid system set to expire in July 2004, the council had the opportunity to renew or replace the structure of the board.
+It chose to retain the hybrid school board system until 2006, after which an all-elected nine-member board, with eight ward-elected members and one member elected at-large, would be enacted.
 The council approved the bill in July 2004 on a close 7-to-6 vote.